queryluke/masseffect-5e-data/data/class-features/fighting-style-soldier.md

 __Ambidextrous.__ When you engage in two-weapon fighting, you can add your ability modifier to the damage of the second attack.

-__Assault.__ When you make a Burst Fire attack, the DC of the saving throw is 17.
+__Assault.__ When you make a Burst Fire attack, increase the DC by 2.

 __Brawler.__ Add your proficiency bonus to your melee attack damage rolls.